 Just keep in mind that pre-existing chronic conditions (like diabetes or allergies, for instance) are highly unlikely to become eligible for coverage at any point, as they continually cause symptoms and/or require treatment.
 That’s why it’s wise to purchase insurance before such conditions arise.

 How Can I Know If My Pet Has a Pre-Existing Condition?

-If you'd like to know whether your pet has suffered from any health issues that pet insurance companies tend to categories as pre-existing conditions, you should ask your veterinarian to review your pet's medical history from the past 18 months.
+If you'd like to know whether your pet has suffered from any health issues that pet insurance companies tend to categorize as pre-existing conditions, you should ask your veterinarian to review your pet's medical history for the past 18 months.
 Your vet should be able to offer sound guidance.

-A bilateral condition is any health condition that can affect both sides of your pet’s body – for example, an illness that affects your pet’s right eye after having previously affected their left eye.
-Unlike ManyPets, some pet insurance companies exclude coverage of all pre-existing bilateral conditions.
+A bilateral condition is any health condition that can affect both sides of your pet’s body—for example, an illness that affects your pet’s right eye after having previously affected their left eye.
+Unlike ManyPets, some pet insurance companies exclude coverage for all pre-existing bilateral conditions.

 ManyPet excludes only two bilateral conditions if they pre-exist your policy, meaning they’ll be ineligible for coverage even if the condition was previously diagnosed on the other side of their body.
 These conditions are:

 As we’ve mentioned, these are also the two conditions that can’t be covered even if 18 months have passed since they were last diagnosed, treated, or showed symptoms.

 And there’s one other exclusion surrounding hip dysplasia (though not cruciate ligament conditions): We won’t be able to cover hip dysplasia if your pet is at least six years old on the start date of your policy.
 But there will never be any age-based exclusions if you insure your pet before age 6 and continuously keep them insured.